G-Two/subarulink/README.md

 ## Home Assistant Integration
 Development of a Home Assistant integration is in progress (using the Tesla integration as a template, credit to @zabuldon).
 A [PR has been submitted](https://github.com/home-assistant/core/pull/35760) and is pending review/approval.
+In the meantime, the integration can be installed as a [custom component](https://github.com/G-Two/homeassistant-subaru)

 ## Installation
-Once Home Assistant integration is complete, this package will be automatically installed as a dependency.
+With Home Assistant, this package will be automatically installed as a dependency.
 For those that would like to try the console application or use the package in their own application, install from PyPI:

     $ pip install subarulink